- See the best in your community!

 - WSU liability coverage and L&I insurance while volunteering

 Take the first step towards becoming a 4-H volunteer.
-Download and complete the WSU 4-H Volunteer Application.
+Complete the WSU 4-H Volunteer Application online, or print it and send it in.
 If you are involved with a club or program, submit your application to the supervising volunteer.
 Otherwise, submit it to the 4-H office.
-Once we receive your application, we will contact you for any further information. email@example.com
+Once we receive your application, we will contact you for any further information. firstname.lastname@example.org

 WSU Extension, Snohomish County 4-H

 Looking for all of the volunteer application documents?
-There can be found HERE.
+Volunteer Application Documents (Website).

 Sharing your time and talents can be rewarding beyond expectation.
 Volunteering with 4-H will help to enrich a child’s life as well as contribute to the future of your community.
 No matter how much time you have to give, 4-H has a place for YOU.